Day Trips from Chiang Mai – Mon Jam (Mon Cham)

 Many people visiting Chiang Mai Thailand, enjoy the splendour of Chiang Mai temples (Wat), culture, food, nightlife and markets, all the excitement that this city has to offer.

-Just outside of Chiang Mai you will find attractions and areas of natural beauty making day trips from Chiang Mai a must for visitors to the city.
+If during your visit you are looking for Chiang Mai day tours, then just outside of Chiang Mai you will find attractions and areas of natural beauty, making day trips from Chiang Mai a must for visitors to the city.
 Here are some of the best things to do in Chiang Mai region.

 Chiang Mai to Mon Jam